 Our volunteer befrienders were trained to help them deal with the particular issues faced by people seeking asylum, who were carefully matched with their befrienders.
 Every volunteer was given support from a “buddy” and in 2003 support groups were set up, enabling the befrienders to meet monthly to share concerns and discuss issues in a confidential and supportive environment.

-By 2004 the group was supporting nearly 60 asylum seekers.
-When it became clear that homelessness was a major problem, ASSIST (Asylum Seekers Support in Southampton) was formed to give destitute clients weekly financial support, backed up by a fundraising sub-group making grant applications to charitable trusts, and a Money Allocation Group (MAG) to agree and scrutinise payments.
-WVG achieved charitable status, with trustees drawn from its committee members, and changed its title to SWVG (Southampton and Winchester Visitors Group).
+In 2004 it became evident that many of those we helped were destitute.
+ASSIST (Asylum Seekers Support in Southampton) was formed to give them weekly financial support, backed up by a fundraising sub-group making grant applications to charitable trusts.
+A Money Allocation Group (MAG) was also established to agree and scrutinise payments.
+In 2004 the group achieved charitable status, with trustees drawn from the committee members, and at the same time changed its name to SWVG.

-SWVG launched its Legal Justice Project, funded by a grant from the Halley Stewart Trust.
-This enables us to engage leading immigration lawyer Jo Renshaw to act as our legal advisor, undertaking client reviews, fielding legal questions, and providing training for group members.
-It also funds some legal costs for clients.
+In 2009 we launched our Legal Justice Project, enabling us to engage an immigration lawyer to act as a legal advisor, undertake client reviews, address legal questions and provide training for the group.
+The Project also funds some legal costs for those seeking asylum.